ARMmbed/mbed-cli/README.md

 Run `mbed update [branch] --clean`

-<span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note**: Specifying a branch to `mbed update` would only checkout that branch and won't automatically merge/fast-forward to the remote/upstream branch.
+Specifying a branch to `mbed update` would only checkout that branch and won't automatically merge/fast-forward to the remote/upstream branch.
 You can run `mbed update` to merge (fast-forward) your local branch with the latest remote branch.
-On git you can do `git pull`.</span>
+On git you can do `git pull`

+<span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note**: The `--clean` option tells *mbed CLI* to update that program or library and its dependencies, and discard all local changes.
+WARNING: This action cannot be undone.
+Use with caution.</span>

 **Case 2: I want to update a program or a library to a specific revision or a tag**